vizeke/rudder-integration-facebook-ios/README.md

 # What is RudderStack?

-**Short answer:**
-RudderStack is an open-source Segment alternative written in Go, built for the enterprise. .

-**Long answer:**
-RudderStack is a platform for collecting, storing and routing customer event data to dozens of tools.
-Rudder is open-source, can run in your cloud environment (AWS, GCP, Azure or even your data-centre) and provides a powerful transformation framework to process your event data on the fly.
+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-## Getting Started with Facebook Integration of Android SDK
+## Integrating Facebook with RudderStack's iOS SDK

 1. Add [Facebook](http://Facebook.google.com) as a destination in the [Dashboard](https://app.rudderstack.com/).

 2. Rudder-Facebook is available through [CocoaPods](https://cocoapods.org).
 To install it, add the following line to your Podfile and followed by `pod install`: